YudisthiraPutra/yudisthiraputra/README.md

 <h1 align="center">Greetings!
 I'm Yudisthira</h1>
-<h3 align="center">Enthusiastic about exploring the depths of informatics, with a strong interest in both Fullstack development and data engineering.</h3>
+<h3 align="center">Enthusiastic about exploring the depths of informatics, with a strong interest in Cloud Computing, IOS Mobile Development and Machine Learning.</h3>

 # 💫 About Me:
-🔭 I’m currently pursuing my studies at Sepuluh Nopember Institute of Technology<br>🌱 I’m currently learning more about Full Stack Development and Data Engineering
+🔭 I’m currently pursuing my studies at Sepuluh Nopember Institute of Technology<br>🌱 I’m currently learning more about Cloud Computing and Machine learning

 ## 🌐 Socials: